wI2L/jsondiff/README.md

 ### Diff options

-If more control over the diff behaviour is required, use the `CompareOpts` or `CompareJSONOpts` function instead.
-The third parameter is variadic and accept a list of functional opt-in options described below.
+If more control over the diff behaviour is required, you can pass a variadic list of functional options as the third argument of the `Compare` and `CompareJSON` functions.

 Note that any combination of options can be used without issues.